bbauska/CAD101en/README.md

 workers provide a way to run processing-intensive tasks without blocking the user interactions to the current page.

-In this section (part 3), you learned about:
+In this section, you learned about:

 HTML5 Themes, which provide: